List of The Inbetweeners characters: Polly McKenzie

 Polly is Will's young attractive mother, whom several of his classmates have stated their attraction to.
 Because of her separation from his father, she cannot afford to continue sending Will to a private school.
 This sets up the pilot episode, but she attributes their house and school move to him having been bullied.
 Will is often teased about his mother's attractiveness, although Polly is often oblivious to their desires, such as assuming in the series 3 episode "Home Alone" that the boys are giving genuine gaming advice when they tell her to "bounce around" to improve her performance in a video game.

 Polly often overshares details or stories about Will, who is seen to be embarrassed by his mother, like in "Home Alone" she asks Neil to insert a suppository to cure Will's migraines, when she told Simon and Mark Donovan in "Thorpe Park" about the time he cried on the ghost train, when, aged seven and drunk on shandy, he "pulled down his pants" and ran around yelling "I've got a white slug".
 She also often gives well-intentioned advice or praise to Will, but phrases it horribly and makes him feel self-conscious, like when she tells Will not to pursue Charlotte Hinchcliffe, the most popular girl in school, by telling him that someone like him should "go for one of the plainer girls.
 Let the good-looking boys go out with the good-looking girls" or when she tells him she can trust that he will not take drugs because he is boring.
 Because of Will's sarcastic replies, she usually looks pleased with herself afterwards.
 However, Will seems to have quite a childlike attachment to his mother, whom he cries to when he is upset and gets her to report his bullying to Mr Gilbert.

+Polly's job is never specified, although in the "Caravan Club" episode the boys find nude photographs in a pornographic magazine of a woman who is at least the spitting image of her, to Will's utter dismay.
 Polly attempts to begin a relationship with a former schoolfriend named Fergus, the first since her separation, but it is ruined by Will's dramatic reaction and consequently getting drunk and vandalising a garden; Fergus breaks up with Polly because he cannot deal with a "problem child".

 In the second film, Polly begins a relationship with Will's former head of sixth form, Mr Gilbert.
 Originally, when she is seen on Skype, Will becomes suspicious on seeing that she has laid two bowls for breakfast, although she pretends that Will's grandma is staying.
 Then, at the end of the film, Polly announces to Will that she and Mr Gilbert have entered into a relationship and are engaged, to Will's horror as Mr Gilbert is to become his new stepfather.